bitrise-io/devcenter/_articles/en/reviews/okta.md

 ---
-title: Setting up okta SSO for Bitrise
+title: Setting up Okta SSO for Bitrise
 redirect_from: []
 date: 2019-04-23 08:56:13 +0000
 published: false

 ---
-This guide provides step-by-step instructions on setting up Bitrise as a SAML application on [okta](https://www.okta.com/).
+This guide provides step-by-step instructions on setting up Bitrise as a SAML application on [Okta](https://www.okta.com/).

 This requires:

-* an okta administrator who is logged into okta
+* an Okta administrator who is logged into okta
 * a Bitrise organization owner who is logged into his/her Bitrise organization (with [Org Elite subscription](https://www.bitrise.io/pricing/teams))

-## Adding Bitrise to okta
+## Adding Bitrise to Okta

-Bitrise is not an integrated app in okta.
+Bitrise is not an integrated app in Okta.
 You have to add Bitrise manually to okta first, then you can configure SAML SSO on it.

-We will be jumping back and forth from the Bitrise organization account to the okta so make sure both pages are available.
-In practice what this means is the organization owner should be logged into Bitrise and the okta admin should be logged into okta.
+We will be jumping back and forth from the Bitrise organization account to the Okta so make sure both pages are available.
+In practice what this means is the organization owner should be logged into Bitrise and the Okta admin should be logged into Okta.

- 1. Log into okta and click `Admin`.
+ 1. Log into Okta and click `Admin`.

     ![](/img/add-apps-okta.png)
  2. On your Dashboard click `Add Applications` under `Shortcuts`.